-Authorisation of multi-origin (generic) drugs is based on the argument of equivalence vs. the originator.
-To this purpose. clinical therapeutic equivalence studies can be waived if pharmacokinetic equivalence can be evidenced („bioequivalence“ [BE]).
-BE is an adjusted format of comparative bioavailability (BA) based on two one-sided tests (TOST) each at 5%.
-BE favours mere copies and penalises improved (’supra‘) bioavailability.
+Authorization of multi-origin (generic) drugs is based on the argument of equivalence vs. the originator.
+To this purpose. clinical therapeutic equivalence studies can be waived if pharmacokinetic equivalence can be evidenced (“bioequivalence” [BE]).
+BE is an adjusted format of comparative bioavailability (BA) based on two one-sided tests (TOST) each at 5% relative to a predefine tolerance zone.
+BE favors mere copies and penalizes improved (‘supra’) bioavailability.

-There is no top limit on sample size for squeezing the 90% CI in the 80.00-125.00% tolerance zone; also, regulators allow for reference scaling (with replicate designs) if this trick alone would not suffice, particularly when within-subject data variability is high.
+There is no top limit on sample size; also, regulators allow for reference scaling (with replicate designs) when within-subject data variability is high.

 Therefore in our Library (Topics in Applied Clinical Pharmacology) we have set a section (Applied Clinical Pharmacokinetics – Guidelines | Library_BABE-Guidelines) on BABE-Testing that may be helpful in this regard; also under this topic you will find a useful calculator (see Library – Topics in Applied Clinical Pharmacology | Calculators | Biostatistical Calculators | FARTSSIE) for a preliminary estimate of the sample size you may need (depending on residual variance and trial design | replicate or not).